ADVERTISER DISCLOSURE

 This card will count against Chase’s 5/24 rule, but it is 100% worth a spot!

-Sapphire Preferred benefits
+Sapphire Preferred Benefits

 • Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.